Can-Am Challenge Race

 - Frissbee-Lola KR3 [Lola T330 HU2] (Horst Kroll): See full history: Lola T330 HU2.

 - Lola T332 (Bill Tempero): This car started life with the Hogan team, was sold to Chuck Haines (St Louis, MO) in 1977, and then to "Bronco" Brad Murphey (Phoenix, AZ) to convert for Can-Am.
 Neither Murphey nor next owner Arlon Koops (Denver, CO) raced it, but Koops loaned it to Bill Tempero (Ft Collins, CO) for Can-Am 1984.
 It went to Kent Painter (Fort Collins, CO) in 1988, and was then stored for 21 years until bought by Jay Bondini (Ferntree Gully, Victoria, Australia), who restored it to Hogan Racing 1974 specification.
 It was raced by Peter Brennan in the 2011 Australian GP support event, and later by Bondini at Australian historic events.
 Sold to Gary Gunn (Werribee, Victoria, Australia) in 2016.
+Sold to Chas Talbot in February 2018 and raced in Australian historic events in 2018, 2019, 2022 and 2023.
 More information about Lola T332 'the Hogan/Haines car'

 - Frissbee-Lola T332 [HU53] (Drake Olson): See full history: Lola T332 HU53.